 Which means you’d rather be doing almost anything else because not only is it time consuming it’s also tedious.

-In the Consulting Success System I share my approach to managing all of this and stress the importance of working with an accountant.
+In the Momentum program I share my approach to managing all of this and stress the importance of working with an accountant.

 Yet even with an accountant, you still need to have a strong grasp of your own financials throughout the year…rather than waiting until the year has ended and trying to play catch up.

 Luckily there are several software programs that make this process more pleasant.
 Including some that practically automate it for you.

 Xero offers accounting in the cloud so you can access all of your financial information from anywhere.
 They also provide a mobile app and loads of features.
 Pricing starts at $19/mo

 FreshBooks made it’s name as an online invoicing tool.
 Since its start it’s made its system more robust so that it can practically function as your total accounting solution.
 It’s also cloud based, offers a small free package and paid plans start from $20/mo

 Wave is still fairly new on the scene.
 What’s interesting about their solution is that you can connect all of your bank and credit cards to your Wave account and it will automatically pull your data in.
 Say goodbye to that time consuming data entry.
 Wave is Free.
 That’s right, there’s no cost for the service – they do have Payroll options you pay for as well as some ads that show up when you login in.